Preparing for the Big Day

 Witnesses

-The marriage ceremony will take approximately 20 minutes.
-Herefordshire registration service policy states that witnesses should be aged 18 or over and capable of understanding the events which have taken place.
+Herefordshire Registration Service policy states that witnesses should be aged 18 or over and capable of understanding the events which have taken place.
 The minimum requirement is for two adults to witness the ceremony and sign the marriage schedule.
 If an interpreter is required they must sign as a witness.

 Religious blessing after a ceremony